A version of this feature appeared first as part of Crikey‘s daily email.

 “Climate change is also likely to affect extreme rainfall in south-east Queensland,” the report said, adding that “a projected decrease in rainfall across most of Queensland, the projected increase in rainfall intensity could result in more flooding events”.

-A separate Queensland Government report into rainfall intensity, commissioned to provide advice to policy makers on inland flooding risks, also agreed that “the available scientific literature indicates this increased rainfall intensity to be in the range of 3–10 per cent per degree of global warming.”
+A separate Queensland Government report into rainfall intensity, commissioned to provide advice to policymakers on inland flooding risks, also agreed that “the available scientific literature indicates this increased rainfall intensity to be in the range of 3–10 per cent per degree of global warming.”

-But if these are the risks for Queensland in the future it doesn’t necessarily implicate climate change in the line-up of suspects likely to be paraded before the public in coming months.
+But if these are the risks for Queensland in the future it doesn’t necessarily implicate climate change in the line-up of suspects likely to be paraded before the public in the coming months.

 Yet a number of climate scientists are already discussing the role of increased atmospheric greenhouse gases in the atmosphere, caused mainly by the burning of fossil fuels such as coal and oil, and how it impacts extreme weather events.
+However, many do not still believe this.
+Such people should know that the evidence for the same can be found on weather stations and environmental monitoring tools.
+They can get one installed (by choosing one after taking a look at different weather station reviews) at their place to see the weather conditions changing beyond normal.

 Dr David Jones, head of climate monitoring and prediction at the Bureau of Meteorology, told me there will be “a healthy scientific debate in the next few years about the point when the probability of an event was so implausibly small before climate change.”

-“The signal to noise ratio is so high,’’ says Dr Jones, referring to the difficulty in picking out the climate change influence among the natural variability of weather and climate.
+“The signal to noise ratio is so high,” says Dr Jones, referring to the difficulty in picking out the climate change influence among the natural variability of weather and climate.

 The general view is that this is one of the strongest La Nina we have had in modern history where we have data going back to the early 1900s.
 The ocean temperatures last year were the highest on record and we know the oceans around Australia are warming quite quickly and that’s the fuel for the storms and rain events.
 In 2010 we had the highest humidity on record and July to October was our wettest ever.